PopleZoo/BetterItemScan/README.md

 - forced the calculator to go to school to become smarter
 - the calculator has been tutored
 - you can now only scan scrap items not just items with scrap values
+- 'total scanned' & 'ship total' now show on a new line and not the same line

 Bugs and errors?
-Head to the Lethal Company Discord -> Mod releases -> Better Item Scan
+-Head to the Lethal Company Discord -> Mod releases -> Better Item Scan